1970–71 Port Vale F.C. season: Third Division

-The season began with two wins, but a run of one win in ten games then followed.
+The season began with two wins, including when they "handsomely won a battle of errors" at home to Rochdale.
+A run of one win in ten games then followed.
 In September, four of the five directors resigned, one of them (Len Cliff) stated that "the club is being run by outsiders".
 A new board was formed by November.
 Meanwhile, on 13 September the club suffered a loss of 7–3 at Gay Meadow to Shrewsbury Town, despite a Bobby Gough hat-trick – the match also saw a sending off, an attempted pitch invasion, and a £35 fine for Gordon Lee for remarks he made to referee Ricky Nicholson.
-Tommy McLaren then returned from injury to lead Vale on a four match winning streak that included a 2–0 win over fallen-giants Aston Villa in front of a Burslem crowd of 11,224 fans.
+Tommy McLaren then returned from injury to lead Vale on a four match winning streak that included a 2–0 win over fallen-giants Aston Villa in front of a Burslem crowd of 11,224 fans; Lee described the win as his "finest hour".
 Four straight defeats soon came after this sequence however, as Vale's form was patchy.
+They had to do without John King for three months owing to a chipped ankle bone.
 In December, Ron Wilson left the club as he emigrated to South Africa due to his son's ill health.

-A 1–0 defeat at Villa Park on 16 January was the first of a nine match streak without a victory.
-At the end of the month Lee signed John Brodie from Northern Premier League side Bradford Park Avenue for £250.
-During this spell forward Sammy Morgan began to be jeered by fans after losing his scoring touch.
+A 1–0 defeat to third-placed Aston Villa at Villa Park on 16 January was the first of a nine-match streak without a victory.
+At the end of the month, Lee signed 23-year-old full-back John Brodie from Northern Premier League side Bradford Park Avenue for £250.
+During this spell forward, Sammy Morgan began to be jeered by fans after losing his scoring touch.
 He also began studying to be a teacher.
 Lee said that "I really feel some of our lads have been singled out by the boo boys.
 If only they realised that encouragement can lift players, things would be so much better".
 In February, Mark Singer resigned as chairman, and was replaced by Graham Bourne.
 By then the club were hovering above the relegation zone, but a record of just ten goals conceded in their final twelve games was enough to secure safety, with Brian Horton in good form.
+On 20 February, the team were beaten 4–1 at third-placed Fulham.
+They lost 3–0 at Chesterfield on 10 March after the team bus crashed on the way to Saltergate.
+Three days later, however, Morgan scored his first goal in 18 appearances during a 3–1 home win over Reading.

-They finished in seventeenth spot, their 42 points leaving them three clear of relegation.
-John James was the top-scorer with fifteen goals.
+They finished in the 17th spot, with 42 points, leaving them three clear of relegation.
+John James was the top-scorer with 15 goals.
 As a reward for their endeavours, the players were taken on a working holiday to Benidorm, Spain.